 Ergonomics Credentials are Like Alphabet Soup

 These days ergonomic credentials are like a bowl of alphabet soup leading to lots of confusion for buyers of ergonomics services and those seeking to uplevel their career with ergonomics.
 There are many credentials available in the ergonomics training marketplace.
-Understanding what the various ergonomics credentials are helps to understand the education, training, and experiences impacting the quality of service provided, the fees charged and the results the buyer or employer will achieve.
+Understanding the various ergonomics credentials helps to understand the education, training, and experiences impacting the quality of service provided, the fees charged and the results the buyer or employer will achieve.

 Ergonomics Services Popularity on the Rise

 The last 20 years have accelerated the need for ergonomics in the workplace influenced by the following:

 - The focus on diversity, equality, and inclusion